 What You Need to Know About Green Billing in Pool Care

-A real-world example makes the point clear.
+A concrete example makes the point clear.
 A service company that used to print statements, mail them, and chase payments by phone can switch to a statement-based digital workflow inside EZ Pool Biller.
 The office no longer has to stuff envelopes or sort paper records, and customers can review their running balance in the portal and pay the amount due without waiting for mail.
 That is green billing in practice: fewer materials, fewer delays, and less manual work.

 The Concept of Green Billing